-Shoot and edit your short film, with the guidance of LIFT staff and an Indigenous mentor, and see your film on the big screen at the imagineNATIVE Film + Media Arts Festival from October 18 – October 23, 2022 in Toronto!
-You will also have the opportunity to discuss your experience creating your iN Original on an Industry Days panel at imagineNATIVE Film + Media Arts Festival in 2022.
+Shoot and edit your short film, with the guidance of LIFT staff and an Indigenous mentor, and see your film on the big screen at the imagineNATIVE Film + Media Arts Festival from October 17 – October 22, 2023 in Toronto!

 The successful applicant will be provided with:

-– LIFT Production Membership good through October 2022
+– a LIFT Production Membership good through October 2023

-– Eligibility to enrol for free in up to $750 worth of training workshops offered during LIFT’s Winter and Summer 2022 Calendar
+– eligibility to enrol in up to $500 worth of training workshops offered during LIFT’s Winter and Summer 2023 Calendar

 – Mentorship from an Indigenous mentor, pending their availability

-Please note: Projects must be realistic in scope and subject matter as they must be completed and transferred as a digital file by August 22, 2022.
+Please note: Projects must be realistic in scope and subject matter as they must be completed and transferred as a digital file with closed captioning by August 14, 2023

-– Candidates must commit to attending the LIFT training workshops from March–August 2022.
-We strongly encourage applicants who are deadline-driven and self-starters.
+– Candidates must commit to attending the LIFT training workshops from March–August 2023, We strongly encourage applicants who are deadline driven and self-starters.

 – You must live in Toronto or within commuting distance from the city in order to access LIFT workshops and equipment.
 Travel subsidy and cost of living are not covered by this mentorship.